This-is-a-test-dylib-1/executor/MIGRATION_GUIDE.md

 Note that building for the simulator has some limitations:
 - The app will only run on iOS simulators, not real devices
 - Some device-specific features may not work in the simulator
+- The IPA is not a standard IPA file but a zip of the app bundle

 ## Future Enhancements